uthcode/learntosolveit/source/pythondesign.rst

 ================

 This is a single page, python design notes from Yaniv Aknin's Python-Innards_ Docs and other resources.
-I collected and wrote them for me to understand and grasp the design principles.
+I collected and wrote them so that I can understand and grasp the design principles.
+The material is possibly augumented with other resources.

 .. _Python-Innards: http://tech.blog.aknin.name/category/my-projects/pythons-innards/